great-expectations/great_expectations/docs/how_to_guides/creating_and_editing_expectations/how_to_create_expectations_that_span_multiple_batches_using_evaluation_parameters.rst

         downstream_batch.save_expectation_suite(discard_failed_expectations=False)

-    This step is necessary, because your ``$PARAMETER`` will only function properly when invoked within a Validation operation with multiple Batches, the simplest way to execute such an operation invoke is through a :ref:`Validation Operator`, and Validation Operators are configured to load Expectation Suites from Expectation Stores, not memory.
+    This step is necessary because your ``$PARAMETER`` will only function properly when invoked within a Validation operation with multiple Batches.
+The simplest way to execute such an operation is through a :ref:`Validation Operator`, and Validation Operators are configured to load Expectation Suites from Expectation Stores, not memory.

 #. **Execute an existing Validation Operator on your upstream and downstream batches.**